winster/springsecurity-keycloak/README.md

 * Spring Oauth Jose library 5.3.3 still uses RestTemplate

 * With access token lifespan at 1 minute, causes the Client to request for new token every time.
 Client's scheduled job runs every 10 seconds.
 Changing the lifespan to 5 minutes seems to resolve the issue.
 OTOH, explicit logout of sessions from Auth Server does not seem to have any effect on Client or Resource Server.
 Yet to explore further...

+### Credits

+* Helped to fix the SSLHandshake error with Auth Server, https://medium.com/@karanbir.tech/spring-boot-oauth2-mutual-tls-client-client-credentials-grant-3cdb7a2a44ea